 Introductory Overview of Ci3T Model of Prevention

-Watch an introductory overview of the comprehensive, integrated, three-tiered (Ci3T) model of prevention below and download the slideshow narrated by Kathleen Lane and Wendy Oakes.
-We recommend this short (14 min) presentation be shared with faculty and staff at schools that are in the process of designing the Ci3T model of prevention for their school site and for those who are looking for some general information on how to design, implement, and evaluate a Ci3T model of prevention to address all students’ academic, behavioral, and social needs.
+Watch an introductory overview of the comprehensive, integrated, three-tiered (Ci3T) model of prevention by Mark Buckman and Kathleen Lane.
+We recommend this short presentation (8 or 17 min versions) be shared with faculty and staff at schools in the process of designing their Ci3T model of prevention.
+It is also great for those who are looking for general information on how to design, implement, and evaluate a Ci3T model of prevention to address all students’ academic, behavioral, and social needs.

 • Shorter Ci3T Overview video (8 min)